EternalCodeTeam/Docs/docs/chatformatter/installation.md

 ChatFormatter requires [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/) and [Vault](https://www.spigotmc.org/resources/vault.34315/) to work properly!
 :::
 ::: tip
-For Minecraft Servers running on Paper, You need to install ChatFormatter-paper extension.
-You need to install it along regular ChatFormatter plugin to make it work properly.
+For Minecraft Servers running on Paper, We recommend installing ChatFormatter-paper extension.
+You should install it along regular ChatFormatter plugin to make it work properly.
 :::